ucbdrive/skipnet/README.md

 This repository contains the code and trained models for the work:<br/>
 ```
 Xin Wang, Fisher Yu, Zi-Yi Dou, Trevor Darrell, Joseph E. Gonzalez
-SkipNet: Learning Dynamic Routing in Convolutional Networks [ArXiv](https://arxiv.org/pdf/1711.09485.pdf)
+SkipNet: Learning Dynamic Routing in Convolutional Networks
-To be appear in ECCV 2018
+To appear in ECCV 2018
 ```

 SkipNet learns to route images through a subset of layers on a per-input basis.
 Challenging images are routed through more